 DHL didn’t return a telephone message seeking comment yesterday.

-Dell Inc. (DELL) is among the companies changing shipping preferences as its business changes.
+Dell Inc. (DELL:US) is among the companies changing shipping preferences as its business changes.

 To save money, the Round Rock, Texas-based maker of personal computers is trying to sell more units with preset configurations instead of tailoring each PC to order.
 That saves money and allows Dell to send more cargo by sea instead of relying on costlier air service to ensure timely deliveries.